Good practice in research

 It also applies to clinical trials, which cover a broad range of different types of research involving people.4 For example, they can test medicines or vaccines, treatments, surgical procedures, devices, or health prevention or care.
 A clinical trial of investigational medicinal products is a particular type of trial that is governed by legislation.
 The key elements of the law for conducting a clinical trial of investigational medicinal products in the UK are set out in annex B.

 The World Health Organization defines a clinical trial as any research study that prospectively assigns human participants or groups of humans to one or more health-related interventions to evaluate the effects on health outcomes.
 Clinical trials may also be referred to as interventional trials.
 Interventions include but are not restricted to drugs, cells and other biological products, surgical procedures, radiologic procedures, devices, behavioural treatments, process-of-care changes, preventive care, etc. This definition includes phase I to phase IV trials.

 This guidance does not apply to clinical audit or service evaluation projects, which aim to measure standards of care.5 Nor does it cover innovative treatments designed to benefit individual patients.
-These activities are covered by the standards and principles set out in Consent: patients and doctors making decisions together and Confidentiality: good practice in handling patient information.
+These activities are covered by the standards and principles set out in Decision making and consent and Confidentiality: good practice in handling patient information.